jglovier/jglovier.github.io/principles/index.md

 ## Collaborating with others
 - Favor unblocking over blocking.
 If a decision can be made or action taken that unblocks, default to that option over remaining blocked.
-- Respect is deserved, trust is earned.
-But offer others a generous assumption of trust to start with because trust is also reciprocal.
+- Respect is deserved, trust is assumed.
+Both are reciprocal.

 ### Communication
 - In writing be clear and concise.
 Aim for the least amount of words necessary to clearly communicate context and response.